Opposition parties in Lanka not to become part of Wickremesinghe Govt but would support its economic recovery programme from outside | Politics

 - Sri Lanka

-Most of the Opposition parties in Sri Lanka on Friday announced that they would not become a part of Prime Minister Ranil Wickremesinghe's interim government but would support its economic policies from outside to help the debt-ridden island nation's early recovery.
+Most of the Opposition parties in Sri Lanka on Friday announced that they would not join the interim government led by Prime Minister Ranil Wickremesinghe's but agreed to support its economic policies from outside to help the debt-ridden island nation's early recovery.

 The 73-year-old United National Party (UNP) leader was appointed as Sri Lanka's 26th prime minister on Thursday as the country was without a government since Monday when President Gotabaya Rajapaksa's elder brother and prime minister Mahinda Rajapaksa resigned after violence erupted following an attack on the anti-government protesters by his supporters.
 The attack triggered widespread violence against Rajapaksa loyalists, leaving nine people dead and wounding over 200 others.